edouard-rabasse/VRP/README.md

 ### Core Pipeline Files

-- `iterative_solver.py` - Main optimized pipeline class
+- `iterative_solver.py` - Main optimized pipeline class.
+ - This files will run the iterative solver and return the csv files with the results of the iterations.
+In order for ir to work, you need to have the configuration1 arc files and the coordinates files existing.
+The .pth file referred in the config.model.weight_path must also exist.
 - `train.py` - Function to train your computer vision model
 - `visualize.py` - Function to see the output of your matrix.